wicked-rainman/ESP32Dispatcher/README.md

 ```

-+ The dispatcher recurse through this link list to evaluate how long each function has been waiting and invokes any function that has an expired wait time.
-If more than one function is in this expired state, the function that has incurred the longest delay will be executed first.
-In an Arduino'esq environment, you would typically place the dispatcher call inside the main loop funciton so it get's it's cpu cycles along with whatever other function calls are made within the loop.
++ The dispatcher recurse through this link list during it's ___run___ method to evaluate how long each function has been waiting.
+Any function that has an expired wait time will be executed.
+If more than one function is in this expired state, the one that has incurred the longest delay will be executed first.
+In an Arduino'esq environment, you would typically place this call inside the sketch main loop funciton so it get's it's cpu cycles along with whatever other calls are being made.

 ```
 void loop() {